Darina is a proud Ravenclaw and a fan of Stephen King. She enjoys being a part of an awesome team of... | See full bio

 According to mobile game statistics, in 2019, the mobile game industry had total revenue of $64.4 billion, representing a 10% YoY increase from 2018.

 The US remains the largest gaming market after China, and both maintain the same stand in the mobile gaming industry.
-US mobile game market researches reveal that in 2019, the total revenue of America’s mobile gaming market was $9.9 billion, a figure that could rise to $11.19 billion by 2024, with a CAGR of 1.3% according to the US mobile game market.
+US mobile game market researches reveal that in 2019, the total revenue of America's mobile gaming market was $9.9 billion, and $10.1 billion in 2020.
+As you can see, the income has been on an upward rise, which and we expect that to keep happening in 2022 and beyond.

 13. China was the most significant mobile market in 2020, with a revenue of $21.25 billion.

 In 2017, the Chinese mobile games industry recorded a revenue of over $14.9 billion.
 By 2019, it had already gone beyond $18 billion, showing a CAGR of 16.5%.
 We can attribute this to the constant technological advancements in mobile devices in recent years.

 14. Chinese mobile gamers exceeded 600 million in 2020.

 According to the mobile gaming industry size for 2021 stats, within the first half of 2020, China had already grossed over 604 million gamers.
 At the same, the country’s mobile gaming industry had already hit $15.6 billion in revenue.
 It well on course to achieve all of its predicted landmarks for the year.

 15. 30% of all mobile gamers worldwide play daily.